Where to file

 Start the questionnaireDirect answer

-If the person died without a will and left less than $75,000 in assets (not counting the home or basic personal items), heirs can use this sworn statement to collect what they're owed without opening a full probate case.
-Filed with the county clerk and signed in front of a notary, along with two witnesses who don't inherit anything.
+A way to collect a small estate without opening a probate case.
+If the person died without a will and left less than $75,000 in assets (not counting the home and basic personal belongings), the heirs can use this sworn statement to collect money and transfer property once a judge approves it.
+Filed with the county clerk, signed in front of a notary, with two witnesses who won't inherit anything confirming the family facts.

 Filed with the county clerk, not the probate court.

-Affiant, Disinterested witness #1 and Disinterested witness #2 sign.
+Distributee #1, Disinterested witness #1, Disinterested witness #2 and Judge sign.

 Every signer signs before a notary.
 Legacywyse plans include virtual notary sessions for supported counties.